Cunzaki/VapeV4-but-with-more-shit/README.md

 ## Why use the fork?
 Im gonna try to stay relatively updated to the original version with game support and whatnot.
 Once again, all credits to https://github.com/7GrandDadVape for the original scripts.
 This version has bullet tracers, cframe desync, more visualizers, better npc detection and so on.
 I may make a full change list eventually but I am too lazy for that as I type this right now.
+Yo btw this is vibe coded as hell just wanted to put that out there im just having fun here

 ## 7GrandDadVape Contacts
 [Discord](https://discord.gg/ZqS836yx9k)